 Cooperatives span many different activities and services from childcare to transportation, farming to solar energy, financial services to purchasing school supplies.
 Cooperatives are owned by their members, which could be consumers, producers/farmers, workers, businesses or organizations, municipalities, and other co-ops.

 Here we define cooperatives by type of membership, or more simply, who owns the cooperative.

 Worker cooperatives are businesses that are owned by their workers.
 Ownership allows the worker-members to control the operations and strategic direction of the business and to directly benefit from the business’s success.
 Profit distribution to worker owners is based on some combination of job position, hours worked, seniority, and salary.
 Worker cooperatives are found in a wide variety of industries.
-Some examples of worker cooperatives are: Union Cab Co-op, Isthmus Engineering and Manufacturing, Equal Exchange, Cooperative Care, North Wind Renewable Energy.
+Some examples of worker cooperatives are: Union Cab Co-op, Isthmus Engineering and Manufacturing, Equal Exchange, Cooperative Care, North Wind Solar.
+Learn more about worker cooperatives.